Scott LaFaro: Death

+Evans said that LaFaro had been "one of the most, if not the most outstanding talents in jazz."
+Legendary bassist Ray Brown added, "This was one of the most talented youngsters I've seen come up in a long time.
+For his age, he really had it covered. ...
+It's a shame, really a shame.
+It's going to set the instrument back ten years."
+Motian noted, "We were supposed to make a record date with Miles [Davis]: the trio, Bill, myself and Scott. ...
+We were talking to Miles about it, it was all set up, and then Scott got killed and the whole thing got forgotten."

 Instruments

-LaFaro started his professional career playing a German-made Mittenwald double bass but it was stolen in the Spring of 1958.
+LaFaro started his professional career playing a German-made Mittenwald double bass, but it was stolen in the spring of 1958.

-Shortly after, he acquired a bass made in 1825 in Concord, New Hampshire by Abraham Prescott.
+Shortly after, he acquired a bass made in 1825 in Concord, New Hampshire, by Abraham Prescott.
 The top of the instrument is a three-piece plate of slab-cut fir; the back is a two-piece plate of moderately flamed maple with an ebony inlay at the center joint; the sides are made of matching maple.
 It has rolled corners on the bottom and very sloped shoulders on the top, making it easier to get in and out of thumb position.
 LaFaro continued to play this bass until his death.
 The bass was badly damaged in the automobile accident that killed him, but was eventually restored and is sporadically used in performance to honor LaFaro.

 Bill Evans said of LaFaro's Prescott bass: "It had a marvelous sustaining and resonating quality.
 He would be playing in the hotel room and hit a quadruple stop that was a harmonious sound, and then set the bass on its side and it seemed the sound just rang and rang for so long."

+In 2008, Evans's final bassist, Marc Johnson, played LaFaro's bass on an Evans tribute album recorded by Johnson's wife, Eliane Elias, titled Something for You: Eliane Elias Sings & Plays Bill Evans.

 Posthumously released items

 In 1988, Insights label of RVC Corporation in Japan released Memories for Scotty.
 The album included five tracks recorded in New York City during 1961 with pianist Don Friedman and drummer Pete LaRoca.

 In 2009, Resonance Records reissued five tracks from Memories for Scotty on Pieces of Jade, together with twenty-two minutes of LaFaro and Bill Evans practising "My Foolish Heart" during a rehearsal in 1960.

-Also in 2009, the University of North Texas Press published Jade Visions, a biography of LaFaro by his sister Helene LaFaro-Fernandez, with an extensive discography.
+Also in 2009, Helene LaFaro-Fernandez' biography of her brother Scott, titled Jade Visions, was published by the University of North Texas Press, with an extensive discography.